rakudo-p5/v5/STATUS.md

         <tr><td colspan='5'>use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 'lld' is not valid in sprintf format sequence '%lld'<br />
-  in any panic at gen/parrot/stage2/NQPHLL.nqp:2051<br />
-  in any statement at gen/parrot/stage2/NQPHLL.nqp:2056<br />
-  in any TOP at gen/parrot/stage2/NQPHLL.nqp:2046<br />
-  in any parse at gen/parrot/stage2/QRegex.nqp:1263<br />
-  in any sprintf at gen/parrot/stage2/NQPHLL.nqp:2389<br />
-  in sub sprintf at gen/parrot/CORE.setting:3556<br />
-  in block  at t/spec/op/64bitint.v5:46<br />
-  in any  at t/spec/op/64bitint.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 <br />   2 tests more than planned were run<br />
 </td></tr>
         <tr align='center'><td align='left'>io/iofile.v5</td><td>1</td><td>2</td><td>0</td><td>0</td><td>3</td></tr>